-The Bush Fire Danger Period commences on 1 October 2020 and will end on 1 April 2021.
+The Bush Fire Danger Period commenced on 1 October 2020 and ended on 1 April 2021.
 During the Bush Fire Danger Period a permit to light a fire is required from the relevant fire authority.

 Individual properties that are 4000 square metres and above are eligible to burn, provided the property is not zoned medium density (R3).
 All the conditions of the Urban Backyard Burning Policy need to be met when planning and lighting a fire.
 The conditions are listed below.

 An online interactive map is available.
 The map allows you to search for your property and see if backyard burning is allowed and the conditions that apply when planning for and undertaking backyard burning.

 All fires are prohibited when there is a Total Fire Ban or when a No Burn Notice has been issued.
 See also the information below about the Bush Fire Danger Period and permits.

 Under the Rural Fires Act 1997, permits are required at different times of year depending on whether the fire is in the RFS zone or the Fire and Rescue zone.

 - Fires in the Fire and Rescue zone require a permit from Fire and Rescue all year round.

 - Fires in the RFS zone require a permit from RFS during the Bush Fire Danger Period or where a fire is likely to be dangerous to a building.

 Use the map to find out which which fire authority is relevant to your property.